Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 Miles Sanders ran for two touchdowns and linebacker Haason Reddick made the hit that forced 49ers rookie quarterback Brock Purdy out of the game with an elbow injury.
 Reddick also recovered a fumble by Purdy’s replacement, Josh Johnson, who later suffered a concussion.

-That forced Purdy back into the game, but his injury was clearly a factor as the 49ers all but gave up on throwing the ball, even while trailing by multiple scores.
+That forced Purdy back into the game, but his injury was clearly a factor as the 49ers all but gave up on the passing game, even while trailing by multiple scores.
+Purdy said he was unable to throw the ball more than 10 yards after his elbow got hurt.

 Philadelphia police greased traffic and light poles in what proved again to be a futile attempt to slow the postgame revelry.
 The city now has its beloved Birds in the Super Bowl just three months after the Philadelphia Phillies reached the World Series.